rwnobrega/dof/README.md

 ## License

-dof is licensed unthe the GPL-3.0.
+dof is licensed under the the GPL-3.0.